stewpend0us/csim2/README.md

     command---->|c          |
                 |___________|

 In this case the solver functions also return the output of the controller.

+The kink in the connections from y to f and o to u represent switches.
+That means the signals are sampled rather than "continuous".
+This is convenient because the controller is typically implemented on a digital computer.
+Right now the controller function is called once per time step.
+So the time step used for the simulation should be less than or equal to the rate that the controller code is expected to run.
+If the time step is less you will have to manually check whether the controller function should be run or not and then call it accordingly.

 ## implementing blocks
 Blocks are implemented by writing a function that returns a `StrictlyProperBlock`